 A home equity cash out refinance on a primary residence in Texas is a unique home loan.
 The Texas Constitution has mandatory guidelines for these loans in Section 50(a)(6); hence the “A6” designation.

-How does a home equity cash out work?
+How does a home equity cash out work in Texas?
 The first thing you should know is that Texas A6 home equity refinances have unique characteristics.
 The following are some highlights:

 80% CLTV max